 Quinidine is a medication classified as a class I antiarrhythmic agent.
 It is derived from the bark of the cinchona tree and is a stereoisomer of quinine.
-Quinidine works by stabilizing the heart's rhythm and is used to treat various irregular heartbeats, such as atrial fibrillation.
+Quinidine works by stabilising the heart's rhythm and is used to treat various irregular heartbeats, such as atrial fibrillation.

 Quinidine Uses: